-RE: The conversion of a ground floor retail space to a studio apartment and addition of a roof light to existing flat roof with a rear aspect only at 5-6 Henry Street, Limerick City Centre, Limerick.
+RE: A conversion of a ground floor & addition of a roof light at 5-6 Henry Street, Limerick City Centre

 ORDER: Whereas by Director General's Order No. DG/2024/123 dated 27th November 2024, Dr. Pat Daly, Director General, Limerick City & County Council did, pursuant to the powers conferred on him by Section 154 of the Local Government Act, 2001, (as amended by the Local Government Reform Act, 2014 and the Local Government (Mayor of Limerick) and Miscellaneous Provisions Act, 2024), delegate unto Barry Henn, Senior Executive Planner the functions as defined in the Local Government Acts, 1925 to 2024.